 Top toilet tricks to keep training on track

 - Take the fun out of diaper changes.
 Schein says to stop using the comfy changing table and relegate all diapering to the bathroom — that's where you want them to associate anything having to do with going pee and poop.
 Plus, they can help empty soiled diapers into the toilet and flush.

 - Watch your language.
 Avoid the phrase "Big boys (or girls) use the potty" because some children might shy away from doing things a "big kid" is supposed to do.
 Instead, say, "You are 3 years old and 3-year-olds use the potty."

 - Make the toilet interesting.
 Dropping some Cheerios in the bowl for target practice or adding food coloring to the water won't help them learn to pee there, says Stavinoha, but it makes the process more exciting.

 - Be in agreement.
 Everyone who is going to help a child make potty needs to be on the same page.
-That means mom, dad, the nanny, any caregiver like a grandparent and teachers must use the same methods and praise.
+That means parents, the nanny, any caregiver like a grandparent and teachers must use the same methods and praise.
 Not only is it confusing for a child to hear different rules, but someone can unknowingly undo all of the good potty work that has taken place.

 Saying Nay.
 In this corner of the bathroom is Isabel Schein.
-"Pull-Ups are just portable toilets that send a mixed message to your child: I want you to make pee pee potty but I am afraid you will go on my rug so here is a new type of diaper."
+"Pull-ups are just portable toilets that send a mixed message to your child: I want you to make pee pee potty, but I am afraid you will go on my rug so here is a new type of diaper."
 She reasons that children can't feel if they get wet and cold from pee and won't learn about the urge to go.
 Plus, some nursery schools will not allow them.

 Parents, it's your call.
-Tell us your thoughts and experiences below.